nikarichardson/CSCI393/dungeon/README.md

 new rooms. <img src="https://66.media.tumblr.com/c3dee66743dcae9b27be041078173276/tumblr_pq8129ihmp1tk06jno1_250.png" height="100" width="70" align="right">

 Multi-player feature has not been implemented because I have a lifelong hatred of multiplayer games.
-Probably because I never went to kindergarten and never learned how to play well with the other kids (~‾▿‾)~
+Probably because I never went to kindergarten and never learned how to play well with the other kids (‾▿‾)

-All graphics are credit to <a href="http://www.rpgmakerweb.com/products/programs/rpg-maker-vx">RPG Maker VX</a>.
+All graphics are credited to <a href="http://www.rpgmakerweb.com/products/programs/rpg-maker-vx">RPG Maker VX</a>.

 --------